lin-stephanie/rehype-callouts/README.md

 ### `unified().use(rehypeCallouts, options?)`

-Used to process and render callouts, including an optional parameter [`options`](#options).
+Used to render callouts, including an optional parameter [`options`](#options).

 ### `options: UserOptions`

-Configure the behavior of this plugin using the following options.
-All of these options are optional:
+You can configure this plugin with the following optional settings:

 | Option                                           | Type                                                                                                                                 | Description                                                                                                                        |
 | ------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------- |